Dangers Of BPA In Plastic Water Bottles You Should be Aware of

 1. Use BPA-Free Products

 Manufacturing companies create hundreds of thousands of BPA-free products.
-The next time you buy products, be keen and look for the label 'BPA-free.'
+The next time you buy products, be on the lookout for the label 'BPA-free.'
 If you can't see the label on the product, do not panic.
-Note that some plastics marked with recycling codes 3 or 7 indicate products made with BPA.
+Note that some plastics marked with recycling codes 3 or 7 may contain BPA.

 2. Cut Back On Cans

-Since most cans are made with BPA-containing resins, there is one solution to do.
+Since most cans are made with BPA-containing resins, there is one solution.
 Lessen the use and consumption of canned foods.
-Most importantly, cook from raw and scratch to ensure healthier meals.
+Most importantly, cook from scratch to ensure healthier meals.

 3. Avoid Heat

-Advice from the National Institute of Environmental Health Science, part of the National Institute of Health, avoids microwaving polycarbonate plastics.
+The National Institute of Environmental Health Sciences, part of the National Institutes of Health, advises avoiding microwaving polycarbonate plastics.

 Furthermore, they should not be put in dishwashers, as plastics may break down over time, allowing BPA to seep into food and beverages.